-PPAs are great because they deliver real cost savings to customers while supporting the transition to renewables – a win for both business and the environment.
+PPAs are great because they can deliver cost savings to customers while supporting the transition to renewables.

 Often, steps taken to improve efficiency come at a cost, requiring an initial investment to be paid back over the long term.
 But PPAs require no upfront investment by the customer and the savings and benefits to the environment start at day one.

 Addressing climate change is an urgent priority and as a large Australian business, we know we play a role in making positive changes to reduce our environmental footprint.
 The move to renewable energy for all of our Australian sites was a 2020 target for us and we’re pleased to achieve this through our partnership with ENGIE before we head into the new decade.
 There is still more to be done and being a responsible company is our key priority.
 We are inspired to make change and will continue to work on sustainability initiatives across our entire business.